-Standard of Public Health Nursing Practice Description Examples of a Suitable Practicum Activities Examples of Suitable Practicum Sites Assessment Collection of comprehensive data pertinent to the health status of population.
-Conduct a community needs assessment.
+Standard of Public Health Nursing Practice Description Examples of a Suitable Practicum Activities Examples of Suitable Practicum Sites

+Assessment Collection of comprehensive data pertinent to the health status of the population served. - Conduct a community needs assessment.
 Conduct interviews and/or collect data in the investigation of disease outbreaks within the community or a health system.
 State or local health department Hospital, clinic, or community health center Behavioral/mental health organization

 School or school district Population Diagnosis and Priorities Analysis of assessment data to determine the population diagnoses and priorities.
 Evaluate health trends and risk factors of population groups or patients to determine priorities for targeted interventions.
 Interpret public health data and prepare a summary as part of a research project.
-Health-related nonprofit organization (Ex: American Red Cross) State or local health department Academic institution or research organization Hospital, clinic, or community health center Outcome Identification Identification of expected outcomes for a plan that is based on population Work with a community coalition or a health system to identify priority areas of concern State or local health department diagnoses and priorities and develop shared goals.Prepare a grant for funding a public health intervention and Community coalitions identify expected outcomes and measures.
-Hospital, clinic, or community health center Health-related nonprofit organization Academic or research institution Planning Development of plans that reflects best practices by identifying strategies, Develop a disaster preparedness plans (i.e., for a health system, for a community, etc.).
+A health-related nonprofit organization (Ex: American Red Cross) State or local health department Academic institution or research organization Hospital, clinic, or Outcome Identification Identification of expected Work with a community community health State or local health outcomes for a plan that is based on population coalition or a health system to identify priority areas of concern department diagnoses and priorities and develop shared goals.
+Prepare a grant for funding a Community coalitions : public health intervention and identify expected outcomes and measures.
+Hospital, clinic, or community health center Health-related nonprofit organization Academic or research institution Planning Development of plans that reflects best practices by identifying strategies, Develop disaster preparedness plans (i.e., for a health system, for a community, etc.).
 State or local health department action plans and alternatives to attain expected outcomes.
 Academic or research institution Hospital, clinic, or community health center Health-related nonprofit organization Implementation Implementation of an identified plan by partnering with others.
-Coordinate the implementation of programs, services that promote health, prevent disease, and ensure a safe environment for petions or populations.
-Hospital, clinic, or community health center for patients or populations.
-Consultation to various community groups and officials to facilitate the implementation of programs and services.
+Coordinate the implementation of programs, services that promote health, prevent disease, and ensure a safe environment for patients or populations.
+Hospital, clinic, or community health center - Consultation with various community groups and officials to facilitate the implementation of programs and services.
 State or local health department

 Identify, interpret, and/or analyze public health laws, regulations, and policies.
-Health-related nonprofit organization or foundation Behavioral/mental health organization Evaluation Prepare an evaluation plan for a grant for funding of a public health intervention Collect primary and/or secondary data for the evaluation of a public health intervention State or local health department Health-related nonprofit organization or foundation Behavioral/mental health organization
+Health-related nonprofit organization or foundation Behavioral/mental health organization Evaluation Prepare an evaluation plan for a grant for funding a public health intervention Collect primary and/or secondary data for the evaluation of a public health intervention State or local health department Health-related nonprofit organization or foundation Behavioral/mental health organization